henrylawson/dynamodb-migration/README.md

 [![Gem Version](https://badge.fury.io/rb/dynamodb-migration.svg)](https://badge.fury.io/rb/dynamodb-migration)
 # DynamoDB::Migration

-Allows for the creation of simple DynamoDB commands that will be executed only once against a DynamoDB database to allow you to "migrate" the schema of the database over time.
+Allows for the creation of simple DynamoDB migrations that will be executed only once against a DynamoDB database to allow you to "migrate" the schema of the database over time.
 This is a simple implementation for DynamoDB, similar to tools such as FlywayDB and Active Record Migrations.

 ## Installation